BlinkID/blinkid-ios/README.md

 You can find information about usage context at the beginning of [this section](#blinkid_recognizers).

-### EU Driver's License recognizer
-The [`MBEudlRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBEudlRecognizer.html) is used for scanning front side of European Union driver's licenses.
-Currently, driver's licenses from these countries are supported:

-- Austria
-- Germany
-- United Kingdom

-You can find information about usage context at the beginning of [this section](#blinkid_recognizers).

 ### <a name="document-face-recognizers"></a> Document face recognizer
 The [`MBDocumentFaceRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBDocumentFaceRecognizer.html) is a special type of recognizer that only returns face image and full document image of the scanned document.
 It does not extract document fields like first name, last name, etc. This generic recognizer can be used to obtain document images in cases when specific support for some document type is not available.